domeniko-gentner/network-cheatsheet/README.md

 * Python: `python -m http.server`
 * Ruby: `ruby -run -e httpd .`

-Can also be viewed [here](https://cs.tuxstash.de) online.
 If you have suggestions or additions, please open an issue :).
 I've mostly made this for myself, but maybe someone finds it useful.

 <!--suppress HtmlDeprecatedAttribute -->